Travel Photography at acidic Ijen Crater in Indonesia

-More than 450 volcanoes sit along the Pacific Ring of Fire, stretching in a horseshoe-like arch from just north of New Zealand, up and around the Pacific coast to Peru and Chile.
-Scientists estimate that between 100-150 of these volcanoes are still active which means that 75 percent of our planet’s active volcanoes are located in this area.
+Travel photography can lead to destinations all around the world.
+One of those travel destination is where more than 450 volcanoes sit along the Pacific Ring of Fire, stretching in a horseshoe-like arch from just north of New Zealand, up and around the Pacific coast to Peru and Chile.
+Scientists estimate that between 100-150 of these volcanoes are still active.
+This means that 75 percent of our planet’s active volcanoes are located in this area.
 These volcanoes form the backbone of Sumatra, Java, and Bali.
 Kawah Ijen (Ijen Crater), in the nature reserve Ijen Park, is located between Banyuwangi and Bondowoso District, East Java, Indonesia.
 The crater is located at the exact top of Mount Ijen, one of a series of volcanoes in East Java including Raung, Bromo, Semeru, and Merapi.

 Kawah Ijen (Ijen Crater) is like no other volcano in the world.
 It is home to the world’s largest acidic crater lake, the site of a dangerous sulfur mining operation, and the nature phenomenon that known as The Blue Fire.